BPF Syscall BPF_LINK_CREATE

 Return type

 If successful, this syscall command will return a file descriptor to the newly created link.
 The link is a reference counted object just like other BPF objects.
-The link is destroyed once no more references to it exist, which might happen if the loader exists without pinning the link or if the pin gets deleted.
+The link is destroyed once no more references to it exist, which might happen if the loader exits without pinning the link or if the pin gets deleted.
 A loader might also chose to forcefully cause the link to detach from the hook point with the BPF_LINK_DETACH

 command.